brick/math/README.md

 ### Serialization

-`BigInteger` and `BigDecimal` can be safely serialized on a machine and unserialized on another.
+`BigInteger` and `BigDecimal` can be safely serialized on a machine and unserialized on another, even if these machines do not share the same set of PHP extensions.

-No context is stored in the serialized variable, only the value.
+For example, serializing on a machine with GMP support and unserializing on a machine that does not have this extension installed will still work as expected.